Health & Safety Travel Advice

 Pre-existing Medical Conditions and Disabilities

-Please make sure that your tour operator is aware of any pre-existing medical conditions or disabilities which could affect your holiday.
-Please ensure that you travel with sufficient supplies of medication.
+Please make sure that we are aware of any pre-existing medical conditions or disabilities which could affect your holiday.
+Ensure that you travel with sufficient supplies of medication.
 When flying always pack enough medication in your hand luggage to tide you over should flights be delayed or your hold luggage go missing.

 Have a check-up with your GP/doctor before going on holiday.
 Check with them that you are in suitable health to undertake all activities you wish to take part in.